ottonepiazzi/federated-learning/FUIA_Sample_Unlearning_Multiple_Reconstructions/README.md

 # FUIA — Sample Unlearning — Multiple Reconstructions (Ablation)

-Ablation study on the **FUIA (Federated Unlearning Inversion Attack)** — from the paper *"Model Inversion Attack Against Federated Unlearning"* (Zhou et al., IEEE TIFS 2026) — in a **Sample Unlearning** scenario on MNIST, reproducing the analysis of how reconstruction quality degrades as the **number of forgotten images per client grows** (paper Sec.
+Ablation study on the **FUIA (Federated Unlearning Inversion Attack)**, from the paper *"Model Inversion Attack Against Federated Unlearning"* (Zhou et al., IEEE TIFS 2026), in a **Sample Unlearning** scenario on MNIST, reproducing the analysis of how reconstruction quality degrades as the **number of forgotten images per client grows** (paper Sec.
 VII.A.2, Fig. 9).